JacKeTUs/universal-pidff/README.md

 **[Android App](https://play.google.com/store/apps/details?id=com.cammus.simulator)**

 ### VRS DirectForce Pro
 You can do it through VRS config tool through Steam as non-Steam game or with modified Wine prefix.

-> [!WARNING]
-> Firmware update doesn't work at this time, puts the wheelbase onto bootloop.
-If you need to update the wheelbase, do it from Windows (VM with USB passthrough or dualboot) for now.
-It is known issue, and will be fixed in long term.
+Also, VRS One launched from Proton/Wine allows updating firmware on devices.

 #### Prerequisites:
 You need to install udev rules, which will open hidraw descriptors to the wheelbase, wheels, pedals.